dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 ### Lib recipe

 The lib recipe:
-* verification (run tests and quality checks)
+1. verification (run tests and quality checks)
-* create the build artifact
+2. create the build artifact
-* trigger the `deploy-build` script
+3. trigger the `deploy-build` script
-* conditionally trigger the `publish-build` script
+4. conditionally trigger the `publish-build` script

-Note that the library recipe starts out identical to the App recipe: it verifies, builds, and deploys the build artifact to the respective *D2-CI* repository for all commits across all branches, tags, PRs.
+Note that the library recipe starts out identical to the App recipe: it verifies, builds, and deploys the build artifact to the respective _build artifact repository_ for all commits across all branches, tags, PRs.

 But the library recipe has one additional step.
-If a *tag* pushed to the source repository, it runs the final `publish-build` step in the recipe, which publishes the library to NPM making it available to apps that want to use it.
+If a *tag* is pushed to the source repository, it runs the final `publish-build` step in the recipe, which publishes the library build to NPM, making it available to apps that want to use it.

 This final `publish-build` step is only used for libraries, not apps, as it makes little sense to deploy the App artifact to NPM.
 Nobody is going to do `npm